crux-eval/eval-arena/noise.md

 ### Works measuring noise in LLM evals
 Of the leaderboards, [Chatbot arena](https://chat.lmsys.org/) and [CRUXEval](https://crux-eval.github.io/) computed confidence intervals using bootstrap and they both did this by having a reference and then compute the intervals relative to the reference .
 While that is the only way (that I know) to show confidence levels in a linear figure, that method produces intervals that are too large on most pairs, but especially those that are far from the reference.
 Both of their plots show larger and larger intervals just by being further from the reference (figure `visualize_bootstrap_scores` for chatbot arena).
 So some of their pairs with overlapping intervals are like not actually overlapping when tested pairwise.

+[Quantifying Variance in Evaluation Benchmarks](https://arxiv.org/pdf/2406.10229) measured noise due to random seeds for a more general set of benchmarks.
+This is a direct approach to measuring the noise due to a particularly controlled source of randomness, which should be considered a lowerbound but is insufficient.
+As in the [noise due to sampling](#noise-from-stochastic-llm-prediction), it is direct and conceptually simple to measure, but does not account for other arbitrary decisions made in both data and code that are not explicitly seeded such as the choices made on how the data is shuffled / filtered.